-NEW YORK, NY / ACCESSWIRE / March 20, 2017 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against The Western Union Company ("Western Union" or the "Company") (WU) and certain of its officers, on behalf of a class who purchased Western Union securities between February 24, 2012 and January 19, 2017, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/wu.
+NEW YORK, NY / ACCESSWIRE / May 16, 2018 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Facebook, Inc.("Facebook" or the "Company") (FB)and certain of its officers, on behalf of shareholders who purchased Facebook securities during the period between February 3, 2017 and March 23, 2018,both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: http://www.bgandg.com/fb.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complaint, you can visit the firm's site: http://www.bgandg.com/wu, or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss in Western Union, you have until March 27, 2017 to request that the Court appoint you as lead plaintiff.
+If you wish to review a copy of the Complaint you can visit the firm's site: http://www.bgandg.com/fb or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
+If you suffered a loss in Facebook, you have until May 21, 2018 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.